 Spouse: Charles Curtis ALFORD.
 Lissie Ann Lewis Alford THOMPSON and Charles Curtis ALFORD were married.
 Children were: Lawrence Curtis ALFORD, Lilly Catherine ALFORD.

-Lizzie Maria THOMPSON1,2,77 was born on 16 April 1887 in Belford Twp, Aurora Co., SD.3 She died on 23 January 1978 in Bottineau, ND.
+Lizzie Maria THOMPSON1,2,77 was born on 16 April 1887 in Belford Twp, Aurora Co., SD.3 She died on 23 January 1978 at the age of 90 in Bottineau, ND.
 Died in St Andrews hospital in Bottineau, ND, from the results of stomach cancer.
 She was buried on 26 January 1978 in Oak Creek Cem, Bottineau, ND.
 Lizzie had Social Security Number 501-82-3468.
 Lizzie Thompson was born on a farm in Belford Township near Storla, SD.
 She moved with her family from the farm to Iowa and went to school in Strand (near Red Oak and Valisca, IA).
 She moved from Iowa to Landa, ND, in about 1899 with her parents and lived in town.
 She met and married Tennie Cleven and became a farmer's wife.
 After Tennie died, Andrew and Lizzie met, married and continued to live on the farm until he retired in 1946.
 They moved to Mitchell, SD for nine months (school year for youngest son, Delano) and then moved to Bottineau, ND where they lived in their own home with beautiful evergreen trees and flowers.
 Andrew and Lizzie moved to the old people's home for just over one year prior to their deaths.
 Lizzie had cancer of the stomach which had been determined less than a year before her death.

 !Infor. in file is from the records of Luella Thompson Feland.
 Other family records, in file, have been compared.
 Also the middle name is shown as Marie in places.